Fixing Expert

 • Carpet adhesive or hot glue gun (Optional)

-The Step-By-Step Guide To DIY Bind The Carpet Edges At Home
+Easy Ways To Bind The Carpet Edges At Home

-Here’s a procedure explanation that when followed precisely will surely help you efficiently bind carpet edges at home for detailed carpet finishing.
+Here’s an explanation that, if followed precisely, will surely help you efficiently bind carpet edges at home for detailed finishing.

 1. Measure The Carpet Edges